anvilproject/anvil-portal/content/ncpi/ncpi.md

  For example, this will let a researcher search for Kids First and TOPMed data on their respective portals and then take the results to the Terra environment where they can perform a joint analysis on these data.

-  Right now, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.
+ Currently, this simple scenario has limited or no support across portals and analysis workspaces, making this type of joint analysis impossible for most users.

 **NIH RAS Single Sign On Pilot** - In collaboration with the NIH CIT Researcher Auth Service (RAS) Project, we will pilot a single sign on authentication/authorization workflow.

-## Driver research projects help us target researcher needs.
+## We are guided by driver research projects.

- <hero small> This interoperability effort is  guided by several research projects identified by the research community.
+ <hero small> This interoperability effort is guided by several research projects identified and run by the research community.
 Feedback from the driver projects is used to aid discovery of detailed interoperability requirements and validate the utility of the developed interoperability features. </hero>

 ### Our first driver projects make use of cross-platform data exchange.

+There are currently six active driver research projects:

  1. [BioData Catalyst + Kids First DRC](/ncpi/research-use-cases#1---nhlbi-biodata-catalyst--kids-first-drc) - Develop a more accurate pipeline to detect de novo mutations in family trios by utilizing the consistent calls and other graph-related information produced by the SBG graph tools in the PCGC pipeline.